opendaylight/transportpce/docs/user-guide.rst

 This capability may rely on the controller only or it may be delegated to distributed (standardized) protocols.

-It provides basic alarm/fault and performance monitoring, but this function might be externalized to improve the scalability.
+For the time being, it provides very basic alarm/fault management and performance monitoring, but this function might be externalized to improve the scalability.
-A Graphical User Interface has been developped separately and is not proposed here since automated control does not imply user interactions at the transport controller level.
+A Graphical User Interface (`Transport PCE_GUI <https://gitlab.com/Orange-OpenSource/lfn/odl/tpce_gui>`__) has been developped separately and is not proposed here since automated control does not imply user interactions at the transport controller level.

 TransportPCE modular architecture is described on the next diagram.
 Each main function such as Topology management, Path Calculation Engine (PCE), Service